huwenqin74/twitter_bot/README.md

+# Twitter Bot Detection
-# final - Final Project for CSCI E-100a
+## Final Project for CSCI-109A
 **Fall 2018**

 ## Members